epinio/epinio/docs/user/howtos/certificate_issuers.md

 #### Install Epinio

-Use the `--tls-issuer` argument to choose your ClusterIssuer:
+Use the `--tls-issuer` argument to choose your cluster issuer:

 ```
-epinio install --tls-issuer=private-ca
+epinio install --skip-cert-manager --tls-issuer=private-ca
 ```

-## Use TLS When Pulling From Internal Registry
+# Use TLS When Pulling From Internal Registry

 Epinio comes with its own registry for Docker images.
 This registry needs to be reachable from the Kubernetes nodes.
 If you are using a certificate issuer whose CA is trusted by the Kubernetes nodes, you can turn on SSL for pulling images from the internal registry: